adoubleyoueye/python-patterns/README.md

 A collection of design patterns and idioms in Python.

+### What is a design pattern
+In short, design patterns are well-known solutions to recurring problems.

+Motivations:
+- No need to waste time and reinvent the wheel.
+- Design patterns allow us to reuse these design ideas and also encourage use to the best practices.
+In turn lowering cost and increasing quality.

+Important characteristics:
+- Language neutral
+- Dynamic
+- Incomplete by design to promote customisation

+#### Understanding OOP
+- Software development methodology.
+- Design patterns rely heavily on the use of OOP languages
+- ##### Objects
+    - Representation of entities in both problem and solution domains.

+- ##### Classes
+    - Templates to create objects to avoid recreating them each time. e.g cookie cutter
+    - Classes define objects in terms of attributes (properties of an entity) and methods(behaviours)

 Current Patterns
 ----------------

 __Creational Patterns__:

+Definition: Used to create objects in a systematic way OOP Mechanism used: Polymorphism

 | Pattern | Description |
 |:-------:| ----------- |